A simple, robust and powerful flyback

 a 12VDC fan.
 However we will not have any 12VDC supplies, so I replaced

-it with a 80mm AC main directly to mains instead.
-This will provide
+it with a 80mm AC fan connected directly to mains instead.
+This fan was

 cooling for both the power supply and switching MOSFETs which have their